A working definition of community resilience is given as:

 All year round:

-The Government has produced a booklet ‘Preparing for Emergencies’ (website) which was distributed to every household in the UK in the summer of 2004.
-This booklet tells you how you can help yourself and your family in emergencies.
+The Government has produced a booklet ‘Preparing for Emergencies’ which tells you how you can help yourself and your family in emergencies.

 Emergency Contact Details